singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Pre-requisite.md

   - Not using VPN for express route peering

-### **Configuring the DNS Server**
+### **DNS Server**

-Now that the VNet is configured, next step is to configure the DNS, which is required during the Horizon Cloud Service pod deployment.
+We have preconfigured the DNS Server, which is required during the Horizon Cloud Service pod deployment.
 Horizon Cloud Service uses the default Microsoft Azure-provided DNS for the deployment for outbound DNS resolution, but requires Active Directory to resolve the Active Directory domain controllers.
-The virtual network must support both internal and external name resolution.
+The virtual network will support both internal and external name resolution.

 ### **Service Principal with Contributor Role**

 Horizon Cloud Service needs a service principal to access and use your Microsoft Azure subscription capacity.
 A service principal defines the policy and permissions for use of an application in a specific tenant, and is used to grant Horizon Cloud Service permission to access and modify your Microsoft Azure tenant.
-When you register a Microsoft Azure AD application, the service principal is also created.
-For more information, see [Create the Required Service Principal by Creating an Application Registration](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/services/hzncloudmsazure.getstarted15/GUID-DC011997-CE9E-4B38-9C4F-57104226218C.html).
+We have precreated a Service Principal in the lab tenent with Contributor role.

 ### **Resource Providers**

-We have automated the registration of resource providers that the pod requires i.e.:
+VMware Horizon Cloud Service require below Resource Providers to be registered in the Azure subscription which is preregistered while provisioning the environment.

   - Microsoft.Compute
-  - microsoft.insights
+  - Microsoft.Insights
   - Microsoft.Network
   - Microsoft.Storage
   - Microsoft.KeyVault